What is Caustic Soda?

 GHS Hazard Statements

 Aggregated GHS information provided by 4555 companies from 61 notifications to the ECHA C&L Inventory.
-Each notification may be associated with multiple companies.
+Furthermore, each notification may be associated with multiple companies.

-Reported as not meeting GHS hazard criteria by 34 of 4555 companies.
-For more detailed information, please visit ECHA C&L website
+In addition, reported as not meeting GHS hazard criteria by 34 of 4555 companies.
+For more detailed information,

 Of the 60 notification(s) provided by 4521 of 4555 companies with hazard statement code(s):